tajhini/csc-249-p4-diy-ping-traceroute/README.md

 Your task is to develop your own `traceroute` application in Python using ICMP.
 Your application will use ICMP but again, in order to keep it simple, will not exactly follow the official specification in RFC 1739.
 As you did with the ping program, you should also modify the code so that it takes an IP address or domain name from the command line.

 ### Support Code
 The file `ICMPtraceroute.py` contains starter code for the client-side behavior of your `traceroute` program.
-Your task is to fill in code in the areas marked with `#Fill in start` and `#Fill in end` in order to get your program to behave as described.
+Your task is to fill in code in the areas marked with `#Fill in start` and `#Fill in end` in order to get your program to behave as described. **IMPORTANT: Due to a still-mysterious OS incompatibility, the traceroute code provided in this assignment does not seem to behave correctly when run under native Windows.**

 ### Details
 1. As before, this exercise also requires the use of raw sockets.
 In most operating systems, you will need to run your program with administrator/root privileges.